gingerbeardman/gingerbeardman.github.io/_posts/2003-07-22-jus4qix-the-story-of-a-classic-arcade-video-game.md

 - Their eureka moment came in the jacuzzi with a bottle of vintage champagne
 - Being a pretty successful silicon valley programmer, he did so for Taito America
 - QIX was one of only a few games made by the US division of Taito
-- The game was named after his car licence/number plate at the time: "JUS4QIX"
+- The game was named after his car licence/number plate at the time: "JUS4QIX", which was pronounced "Just For Kicks"

 In all the time since the game was made in 1981, he said to me that I was the first person outside of Taito to ever contact him about the game.
 The first person in over 20 years!?
 This was a shock to me, but perhaps I'm living in a dream world thinking such a classic video game should get more attention?
 Sometimes the game is more famous than the creator, Tetris being the best example of that.